nix-community/dream2nix/modules/flake-parts/website/site/src/modules.md

 ## Package blueprints

 With `dream2nix`, packages don't need to be fully declared.
 Options can be left without defaults, requiring the consumer to complete the definition.

-For example, this can be useful for lang2nix tools, where `src` and `version` are dynamically provided by a lock file parser.

 ## Flexibility